Namespaces, Concepts, Attributes and Predicates

 Grouping terms

-A namespace often groups a set of related concepts and terms that belong to the same ontology or domain, such as a biological ontology or a geography ontology.
-This helps maintain organizational structure.
+A namespace often groups a set of related concepts that belong to the same ontology or domain, such as logistics or accounting.

 Standardization